omarryhan/pyfy/README.md

 ## Getting Started

-You should start by creating a Spotify client credentials from Spotify's [Developers console](https://developer.spotify.com/dashboard/applications)
+You should start by creating client credentials from Spotify's [Developers console](https://developer.spotify.com/dashboard/applications)

-Edit your application's settings and set a Redirect URL.
+Next edit your application's settings and set a Redirect URL.
 If it's for personal use then set it as:

   http://localhost:9000 *Port can be any port of choice, not necessarily 9000*

 Next, copy your: